 Federal lands were essentially given away to individuals, over age twenty-one and heads of households, willing to develop the land, starting with the Homestead Act of May 20, 1862.
 Each adult head of household could receive up to 160 acres of land worth no more than \$200, for a ten dollar fee.
 No one could receive land where someone else had a "preemptive claim," i. e. a claim based upon occupancy without having applied for a grant.
-An act of March 21, 1864, allowed federal veterans to receive homestead grants of relatives with preemptive rights. time served in the United States military during the Civil War counted towards time required for a homestead grant.
-No one having bore arms against the United States (i. e.
+An act of March 21, 1864, allowed federal veterans to receive homestead grants of relatives with preemptive rights.
+Time spent in the United States military during the Civil War counted towards time needed to receive a homestead grant.
+No one having borne arms against the United States (i. e.
 Confederate veterans) or who had aided anyone in such action could apply for a homestead grant until 1876.
 Only United States citizens could apply for homestead grants.
-Foreign born applicants had to provide proof of naturalization.
+Foreign-born applicants had to provide proof of naturalization.
 The act of June 21, 1866 limited, for two years, homesteads in Alabama, Arkansas, Florida, Louisiana, and Mississippi to no more than eighty acres per grant but also reduced the grant fee from ten to five dollars.

-Applications for homestead lands, often containing extensive personal information, should be requested from National Archives, Washington, DC 20408-0001.
+Applications for homestead lands, often containing extensive personal information, should be requested from National Archives and Records Administration, 8601 Adelphi Road, College Park, Md.
+20740-6001.
 The Bureau of Land Management land grant indexes do not include homestead applications that were begun but never finished.